pigmonkey/spark/README.md

 ## Dotfiles

 Ansible expects that the user wishes to clone dotfiles via the git repository specified via the `dotfiles.url` variable and install them with [rcm][5].
-If this is not the case, removing the `dotfiles` variable will cause the relevant tasks to be skipped.
+The destination to clone the repository to is defined by the `dotfiles.destination` variable.
+This is relative the user's home directory.

+These tasks will be skipped if the `dotfiles` variable is not defined.

 ## Tagging